1996 San Francisco Board of Supervisors election

 The 1996 San Francisco Board of Supervisors elections occurred on November 5, 1996.
 Six of the eleven seats were contested.
 Four incumbents and two open seats and were up for election.
 All seats were elected at-large.
+Each voter was allowed to cast at most six votes.

 Municipal elections in California are officially non-partisan, though most candidates in San Francisco do receive funding and support from various political parties.

 Results

-Each voter was allowed to cast at most six votes.
+The results of the election were as follows: